 Exposure to amphetamine-based appetite-suppressant drugs such as fenfluramine and dexfenfluramine has been associated with both pulmonary hypertension and left-sided heart valve regurgitation, leading to their withdrawal from the US market in 1997.
 Benfluorex is an amphetamine derivative related to fenfluramine and dexfenfluramine in terms of structure, clinical effect, and metabolism (hypoglycemic and hypolipidemic properties), and had been prescribed in Europe, Asia, and South Africa among patients with hypertriglyceridemia and type 2 diabetes mellitus; it also has been used off-label for weight loss.
 Benfluorex was withdrawn from the European market in 2010 after the publication of several reports suggesting a link between exposure to benfluorex and the occurrence of severe valve regurgitation similar to other fenfluramine derivatives.
 In a multicenter study in which readers were blinded to patient exposure to benfluorex, this study provides additional data supporting the occurrence of left-sided valve regurgitation among patients exposed to the drug.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Echocardiography/Ultrasound, Hypertension, Mitral Regurgitation
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Hypertriglyceridemia, Echocardiography/Ultrasound, Hypertension, Mitral Regurgitation

 Keywords: Outcome Assessment (Health Care), Risk, Coronary Artery Disease, South Africa, Mitral Valve Insufficiency, Hypertriglyceridemia, Europe, France, Body Mass Index, Cardiology, Heart Valve Diseases, Hypertension, Diabetes Mellitus, Echocardiography